-- ...
-The theme of the Bible now changes to "Somebody has come." - ...
-This period is covered in Matthew, Mark, Luke, and John. - ...
+...
 The bulk of the Gospel accounts covers the three year ministry of Jesus.
-The purpose for His coming into the world was to fulfill the work that the Father had given Him to do.
-That work entailed establishing a new covenant, training twelve men to disciple the nations and preach the new covenant, and dying to pay for the sin problem and ratify the new covenant. - ...
+The purpose for His coming into the troduction To The Bible Course: Greg King Publications 🕮 world was to fulfill the work that the Father had given Him to do.
+That work entailed establishing a new covenant, training twelve men to disciple the nations and preach the new covenant, and dying to pay for the sin problem and ratify the new covenant.

+...
 This period is the center and focal point of all Biblical history.
 All the Old Testament History points to the coming Messiah and his ministry, and the remainder of the New Testament refer back to the Messiah's ministry and its results.